Cable transport

 Cable transport is a broad class of transport modes that have cables.
 They transport passengers and goods, often in vehicles called cable cars.
 The cable may be driven or passive, and items may be moved by pulling, sliding, sailing, or by drives within the object being moved on cableways.
 The use of pulleys and balancing of loads moving up and down are common elements of cable transport.
 They are often used in mountainous areas where cable haulage can overcome large differences in elevation.

 Common modes of cable transport

 Aerial transport

-Forms of cable transport in which one or more cables are strung between supports of various forms and cars are suspended from thes cables.
+Forms of cable transport in which one or more cables are strung between supports of various forms and cars are suspended from these cables.